 - Blend until smooth with no lumps.
 Season to taste with salt and pepper.
 Serve over huevos chilaquiles and enjoy!

-How do I serve chilaquiles with eggs?
+How do I serve chilaquiles?

 Chilaquiles are perfect for brunch!
 Set up all of the toppings in individual bowls and make a large skillet of scrambled eggs.